Terradue/doc-developer-sandbox/source/developer/basic.rst

  my-node

-We can execute it by typing:
+* Execute it by typing:

 .. code-block:: console